saya-rbt/simple-image-recommender/README.md

 # Simple image recommender

+A simple school project where we use data mining to recommend images to an user based on the one they like.
+Released under MIT.

 ## Goal of the project

 The goal of the project is to have a user select their favourite images out of any dataset.
 The program is merely a PoC, and is simply an exercise about how to use CSV files as `pandas` dataframes, how to get color clusters from image files with `PIL`, `numpy` and `sklearn`, and how to predict similar images using machine learning with `sklearn`.
 The code is made to be as modular and adaptable as possible, as long as you fit the following requirements: